-The assets increased over the quarter (Combined Funds ending value of \$70.0 versus a beginning value of \$68.3 billion), due to investment returns which outweighed benefit payments.
-The Combined Funds matched the benchmark for the quarter (Combined Funds 3.5% vs. Combined Funds-Composite Index 3.5%) and outperformed for the year (Combined Funds 9.8% vs. Combined Funds-Composite Index 9.3%).
+Mr. Perry stated that assets increased over the quarter (Combined Funds ending value of \$70.0 versus a beginning value of \$68.3 billion), due to investment returns which outweighed benefit payments.
+The Combined Funds effectively matched the benchmark for the quarter (Combined Funds 3.5% vs. Combined Funds-Composite Index 3.5%) and outperformed over the past 12 months (Combined Funds 9.8% vs. Combined Funds-Composite Index 9.3%).
 The Combined Funds exceeded the benchmark return over the three-year period and in all other time periods reported.

-Mr. Perry reported that the asset mix, was close to target.
-He added that by the end of the fiscal year the combined weight of Fixed Income and Treasuries would be at the 20% policy weight approved by the Board.
-He then reported that the combined public equity performance matched the benchmark during the quarter (Public Equity 5.0% vs. Public Equity Benchmark 5.0%) and outperformed during the year (Public Equity 12.5% vs. Public Equity Benchmark 12.2%).
-Breaking it down between domestic and international equities, the domestic equity manager group underperformed its benchmark for the quarter (Domestic Equity 7.0% vs. Domestic Equity Benchmark 7.1%), outperformed for the year (Domestic Equity 18.0% vs. Domestic Equity Benchmark 17.6%), but underperformed the benchmark performance over all other time periods except the ten-year period when it outperformed.
-The international equity manager group underperformed its target for the quarter (International Equity 0.5% vs. International Equity Benchmark 0.7%) and for the year (International Equity 1.5% vs. International Equity Benchmark 1.8%) but outperformed over all remaining time periods except the three-year period when it underperformed.
-Mr. Perry indicated that the fixed income segment outperformed its benchmark for the quarter (Fixed Income 0.2% vs. Fixed Income Benchmark 0.0%) and the year (Fixed Income -0.7% vs. Fixed Income Benchmark -1.2%) as well as over all other time periods reported.
-He reported that the Treasury portfolio, matched its target for the quarter (Treasuries -1.5% vs. Treasuries Benchmark -1.5%).
-He stated that the private market investments contributed to performance for the quarter and the year (Total Private Markets return of 4.2% and 16.3%, respectively) and also over longer time periods.
-He concluded his report noting that the fund has added value relative to the volatility equivalent benchmark and that the fund has achieved first quartile performance, for each of the periods over the last ten years, in the TUCS universe.
+Mr. Perry reported that the asset mix is close to target.
+He added that by the end of the fiscal year the combined weight of Fixed Income and Treasuries will be at the 20% policy weight approved by the Board.
+He then reported that the combined public equity performance effectively matched the benchmark during the quarter (Public Equity 5.0% vs. Public Equity Benchmark 5.0%) and outperformed during the year (Public Equity 12.5% vs. Public Equity Benchmark 12.2%).
+Breaking it down between domestic and international equities, the domestic equity manager group underperformed its benchmark for the quarter (Domestic Equity 7.0% vs. Domestic Equity Benchmark 7.1%), outperformed for the year (Domestic Equity 18.0% vs. Domestic Equity Benchmark 17.6%), but underperformed the benchmark over all other time periods except the tenyear period when it outperformed.
+The international equity manager group underperformed its target for the quarter (International Equity 0.5% vs. International Equity Benchmark 0.7%) and for the year (International Equity 1.5% vs. International Equity Benchmark 1.8%), but outperformed over all remaining time periods except the three-year period when it underperformed.
+Mr. Perry indicated that the fixed income segment outperformed its benchmark for the quarter (Fixed Income 0.2% vs. Fixed Income Benchmark 0.0%) and the year (Fixed Income -0.7% vs. Fixed Income Benchmark -1.2%) and over all other time periods reported.
+He reported that the Treasury portfolio matched its target for the quarter (Treasuries -1.5% vs. Treasuries Benchmark -1.5%).
+He stated that the private market investments contributed to performance for the quarter and the year (Total Private Markets return of 4.2% and 16.3%, respectively) and also over the longer time periods.
+He concluded his report noting that the fund has added value relative to the volatility equivalent benchmark and that the fund has achieved first quartile performance for each of the periods over the last ten years within the TUCS universe.
+In response to questions, Mr. Perry clarified that by the end of the fiscal year, the SBI would be at the 20% Board approved Fixed Income allocation combining the Fixed Income and Treasury assets.
+He noted that the recent increase in Fixed Income allocation was temporary and would be appropriately reduced by the end of the fiscal year.

-Mr. Perry referred members to Tab B of the meeting materials for the Administrative Report and indicated that the report included the favorable fiscal year-to-date position of the administrative budget as well as staff travel for the quarter.
+Mr. Perry referred members to Tab B of the meeting materials for the Administrative Report and indicated that the report included the favorable fiscal year-to-date position of the administrative budget, as well as staff travel for the quarter.
 He indicated that Tab B also included summary information with respect to updates on restrictions for Iran and Sudan as well as the IAC and SBI Board meeting dates for calendar year 2019.
 Mr. Perry reported that the SBI was not involved in any litigation.
 Lastly, he stated that the legislative auditors were wrapping up their audit and that the SBI would distribute its Annual Report once their opinion was issued.